LeLaR: The First In-Orbit Demonstration of an AI-Based Satellite Attitude Controller: Methodology

+\Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt)[width=0.99\linewidth]{djebk3.png} {\textbf{First in-orbit maneuver of the base-agent on 2025-10-30: (a) attitude Euler angles, (b) commanded RW torques, (c) RW speeds, and (d) satellite body rates.
+The maneuver duration from the time step before the first observed command reaction (Maneuver Start; 10:43:24) until the error remained below $1^\circ$ for at least 15~s per axis (Steady-State Start; 10:45:18) resulted in a settling time of 114~s.
+Maximum wheel speeds were limited to [1000, 1000, 500]~\text{rpm} and applied torque to 50~\text{rpm}/s per axis (as opposed to the 100~\text{rpm}/s limit for the commanded torque) via clipping.} }

+\Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt)[width=0.99\linewidth]{djebk4.png} {\textbf{Steady-state section of the first in-orbit maneuver of the base-agent from Fig.~\ref{fig:maneuver_30.10.2025_10.40-10.50}: Steady-state duration from 10:45:18 to 10:49:54 (276~s).
+The maximum wheel speeds were limited to [1000, 1000, 500]~\text{rpm} and the maximum torque to [50, 50, 50]~\text{rpm/s} via clipping.} }
-Table~\ref{tab:maneuver_30.10.2025_10.40-10.50_results} shows the numeric values for the minimum, maximum, mean and standard deviation of the yaw, pitch and roll angles for the steady-state period.
-The start of the steady-state period is defined as the earliest time at which the attitude deviations across all three axes remain below 1~$^\circ$ for a continuous duration of at least 15 seconds.
-It is to be noted, that these values have to be interpreted qualitatively since they include existing measurement noise an potential remaining gyro bias, which is difficult to determine exactly without an external reference.
-All values are based on raw telemetry data.
-The telemetry data was captured at a sampling frequency of 0.5 Hz, exported from the InnoCube mission's Grafana dashboard, and is available in the GitHub repository at \url{https://github.com/kdjebko/lelar-in-orbit-data}.

-The RW subnetwork of the base-agent could operate under the clipping, although it was not part of the training, and was only (indirectly) affected by the 20~$^\circ$/s per axis limit.
-Exceeding this rate results in an instant shutdown of the controller.
+The maneuver start time is the first time step before RW commands are observable, accounting for potential misalignment between command execution and telemetry sampling, and preventing artificial reduction of maneuver duration.
+The start of the steady-state period is defined as the earliest time at which the attitude deviations across all three axes remain below $1^\circ$ for a continuous duration of at least 15~s.
+This threshold of $1^\circ$ was selected to match the target criterion from the reward function used during agent training.
+Consequently, achieving this level of precision in flight serves as a primary metric for successful Sim2Real transfer, demonstrating that the learned control policy generalizes effectively to the in-orbit environment.
+The reported in-orbit metrics characterize the performance of the controller under real flight conditions using the available on-board sensor data.
+All reported values are based on raw telemetry data.
+The telemetry data were captured at a sampling frequency of 0.5 Hz, exported from the InnoCube mission's Grafana dashboard, and are available in the GitHub repository at \url{https://github.com/kdjebko/lelar-in-orbit-data}.
+The RW subnetwork of the base-agent could operate under the clipping, although it was not part of the training, and was only (indirectly) affected by the 20~$^\circ$\text{/s} per axis limit.
+Exceeding this rate results in an instant controller shutdown by the Safety Cage.
 Since the base-agent was trained without a rotation rate constraint, the agent may exceed this limit when trying to attain distant attitudes.
-We decided to perform a post-training run for the base-agent considering these constraints for a fair performance evaluation.
-Table~\ref{tab:base_agent_safety_params} lists the relevant introduced safety-constraints and the appropriate settings for the base-agent training.
+We decided to perform post-training for the base-agent considering these constraints for a fair performance evaluation.
+Table~\ref{tab:base_agent_safety_params} lists the relevant introduced safety-constraints and the appropriate settings used during the base-agent training.